-Chutney is great for using up gluts of summer produce – you can substitute marrows, pumpkin, green tomatoes or other fruit for some or all of the apples and the results will be just as good.
+Chutney is great make ahead gift for Christmas – you can substitute marrows, pumpkin, green tomatoes or other fruit for some or all of the apples and the results will be just as good.

 Equipment and preparation: You will need eight 330ml/12fl oz jars.

 Peel, core, then roughly chop the apples.
 Roughly chop the onions, finely chop the garlic and peel and finely chop the ginger.

 Place the apple, onion, garlic, ginger, chilli flakes and fruit into a large, wide saucepan.
 Stir in the vinegar, sugar and salt.
 Stir the mixture over a medium heat until all the sugar has dissolved.

 Once the sugar has dissolved, bring to the boil, then reduce the heat slightly and simmer the chutney for around one hour, stirring every so often.
 As it thickens, stir more frequently and watch that the sugar does not begin to stick to the bottom of the pan.
 The chutney is done when you can scrape a wooden spoon across the bottom of the pan and the chutney does not flow back into the gap.